wrathsoffire76/Tutorials/splash.md

 Now go to [Theme Plaza](https://themeplaza.eu) and filter items by splashes.
 You can press the R button on your console to activate the QR scanner and scan a QR code on the site.

 ![Splash tutorial](images/splash-install/splash1.png)

+* Note: you can also scan the QR code using FBI on the releases page to install Anemone which will eliminate the need for step 2 and 3.